Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Galerkin approximation in a data-driven orthonormal basis

-What about the behavior of $ L_\epsilon $ in more general ergodic systems where the generator also has a continuous spectrum, and in particular in weak-mixing and mixing systems where it has no nonconstant eigenfunctions?
-Mathematically, $ L_\epsilon $ has the same structure as a class of advection-diffusion operators arising in incompressible fluid dynamics on compact manifolds (recall that $ v $ generates an incompressible flow with respect to the invariant measure), for which theoretical results are available in the literature \cite{Franke04,ConstantinEtAl08,FrankeEtAl10}.
-The latter references study the dynamical and spectral properties of operators of the form $ \tilde L_\alpha = \alpha v + \upDelta $ in the advection dominated regime, $ \alpha \to \infty $, and these operators are equivalent to $ \epsilon L_\epsilon $ with $ \epsilon = 1 / \alpha $.
-Franke et al.\ \cite{FrankeEtAl10} show that $ \tilde L_\alpha $ (and hence $ L_\epsilon $) has no continuous spectrum irrespective of the mixing properties of $ v $.
+What about the behavior of $ L_{\varepsilon} $ in more general ergodic systems where $ \tilde v $ has non-smooth eigenfunctions and/or continuous spectrum, and in particular in weak-mixing systems where it has no nonconstant eigenfunctions?
+Mathematically, $ L_{\varepsilon} $ has the same structure as a class of advection-diffusion operators arising in viscous, incompressible fluid dynamics on compact manifolds (recall that $ v $ generates an incompressible flow with respect to the invariant measure), for which theoretical results are available in the literature \cite{Franke04,ConstantinEtAl08,FrankeEtAl10}.
+The latter references study the dynamical and spectral properties of operators of the form $ \tilde L_\alpha = \alpha v + \upDelta $ in the advection dominated regime, $ \alpha \to \infty $, and these operators are equivalent to $ \varepsilon^{-1} L_{\varepsilon} $ with $ \varepsilon = 1 / \alpha $.
+Franke et al.\ \cite{FrankeEtAl10} show that (a closed extension of) $ \tilde L_\alpha $, and hence $ L_{\varepsilon} $, has only point spectrum irrespective of the mixing properties of $ \tilde v $.
 For our purposes, this is a positive result as it eliminates an important source of numerical instability in the discrete problem.
-However, the physical significance of the eigenfunctions of $ L_\epsilon $ (and their utility in the dimension reduction and forecasting schemes of Sections~\ref{secPurePointSpectra} and~\ref{secGalerkinImplementation}) becomes questionable, especially in weak-mixing systems where $ v $ has no nonconstant eigenfunctions.
+However, the physical significance of the eigenfunctions of $ L_{\varepsilon} $ (and their utility in the dimension reduction and forecasting schemes of Sections~\ref{secPurePointSpectra} and~\ref{secGalerkinImplementation}) becomes questionable, especially in weak-mixing systems where $ \tilde v $ has no nonconstant eigenfunctions.